Availity/sdk-js/packages/api-axios/README.md

 This library exports several resources other than the `AvApi` class.
 There are several available classes which extend `AvApi` or `AvMicroserviceApi`.
 They offer the benefit of having pre-defined urls, and some even have methods available for easier data fetching.

 The class for each resource is exported with a capital `A` while the instance is exported with a lowercase `a`.
-For example, `AvUsersApi` vs `avUsersApi`.
+For example, `AvUserApi` vs `avUserApi`.
 If you need to extend the functionality of the resource then we recommend using the class.
 Otherwise, we recommend using the instance.

 Details about each api can be found [here](../api-axios/src/resources/README.md)